 Nowadays, losing important data may be more disastrous than losing a tangible asset.
 In some cases, a business may collapse due to a loss of vital data.
 A problem like that is usually caused by a sudden failure of storage media.
 Such failures are not always sudden.
 Hard disk drives usually fail due to slow degradation of their mechanical parts and magnetic platters.
 Just like a person, a hard drive may “feel unwell” for a long time before it eventually fails.
 System administrators must watch for the signs of a hard drive’s imminent failure so that they can replace it in good time after copying valuable data to healthy storage media.

-Methods for Disk State and Health Diagnostics
+Methods for the Drive State and Health Diagnostics

 Thankfully, hard drives are capable of self-diagnostics.
 That capability is called S.M.A.R.T.
 (Self-Monitoring, Analysis, and Reporting Technology).
 The early hard drive self-diagnostics standards were jointly developed by major hard drive vendors back in 1995.
 Since then, the S.M.A.R.T. technology has been improved a lot.
 Each hard drive vendor defines a set of the “S.M.A.R.T.
 Attributes” it deems to be important.
 If you monitor these, you can improve the overall system reliability.
 When a hard drive is turned on, it starts automatically checking and updating its S.M.A.R.T. attributes.
 Attribute values are stored in a special disk area that can only be accessed by the hard drive’s firmware.
 Each hard drive vendor also sets threshold values that should not be normally passed.